-As has been widely covered, including in this space, the Little Compton school district, with no high school of its own, has spent some months deciding whether to renew its decade-long contract with Portsmouth or to send its students to either Tiverton or Middletown High School.
+As has been widely covered, including , the Little Compton school district, with no high school of its own, has spent some months deciding whether to renew its decade-long contract with Portsmouth or to send its students to either Tiverton or Middletown High School.
 The data that Tiverton's southern neighbor has been considering has left little doubt as to the final results.

 In a direct comparison of Tiverton's and Portsmouth's offerings, the former:

 - Has less than one-third of the extracurricular and athletic programs

 - Has a graduation rate of 83.4% versus 86.2%

 - Offers 30% fewer AP courses

 - Scores seven percentage points lower in proficiency on the New England Common Assessment Program (NECAP) tests (with the difference much more dramatic when it comes to math and science)